Exploring and visiting Burwick

 2min 25secs

-From Stop 12, you carry on along the track to the first turning, which takes you the right side of the farm buildings.
+From Stop 12, you carry on along the track to the first turning, which takes you to the right side of the farm buildings.
 Crossing the road to the track to the side of the farmstead, you will find stop 13 by the corner of the next-door field.

 The farmstead is uninhabited and Grade B-listed.
 It has been derelict since the early to mid-1970s.
 Bought by a couple in 2015, restoring the farmhouse and barn was a big project.
 They installed a new roof, replaced windows, and worked on the barn.
-However, it appears that they lost interest in the project and the life it entailed for them.
+However, it appears that they lost interest in the scheme and the life it entailed for them.
 The house, along with the large barn opposite, has been on the market for some time.
 The outbuildings to the right of the house do not appear to be included in the offer.

 Stop 13: Wells